 Weekly tutoring sessions are scheduled on Mondays and Tuesdays from 09:30 – 12:30 (3 hours each) at the Rivonia Campus only.

-The 5-day workshops are scheduled for the end of November / beginning of December.
+The 5-day workshops are scheduled for the middle of May 2018.